 Be Involved in Your Child's Life

+Parenting involves a lot of responsibility.
 "Being an involved parent takes time and is hard work, and it often means rethinking and rearranging your priorities.
 It frequently means sacrificing what you want to do for what your child needs to do.
-Be there mentally as well as physically."
+Be there mentally as well as physically," writes Steinberg.

-Being involved does not mean doing a child's homework -- or correcting it.
+At the same time, while parents need to be there for their children, they should not do everything for them, including homework.
 "Homework is a tool for teachers to know whether the child is learning or not," Steinberg says.
 "If you do the homework, you're not letting the teacher know what the child is learning."

 Adapt Your Parenting to Fit Your Child

 The age of a child can greatly affect how he or she behaves.
 Know what behavioral changes are normal and help support them in their personal growth and development.